DOI-ONRR/doi-extractives-data/src/markdown/downloads/federal-production.md

 ## Scope

 The calendar year dataset includes natural resource production for U.S. federal lands and offshore areas.
 The fiscal year dataset also includes Native American lands (2009-2018).
-Neither dataset includes privately owned lands, or U.S. state lands.
+Neither dataset includes privately owned lands or state-owned lands.

 Federal revenue data is available by location, but Native American data is only available at the national level to protect private and personally identifiable information.